opengitorg/openmr-git-course/_episodes/04-collaboration.md

 ### Conflicts and how to resolve them

 Let's continue to pretend that our two local repositories are hosted on two different machines.
-You should still be in the original *paper* folder.
+You should still be in the original *article* folder.
 [Add an affiliation for each author][author-affiliations].
 Then push these changes to our remote repository:

 ```
-$ gedit paper.md		# Add author affiliations
+$ atom article.md		# Add author affiliations
-$ git add paper.md
+$ git add article.md
 $ git commit -m "Add author affiliations"
 $ git push origin master
 ```